Blueprint Travelers

 The Historical Center

 The historical center of Cuenca is a UNESCO heritage site due to the preservation of colonial buildings here.
 The buildings are preserved in their Spanish style, often with courtyards in the center of them.
 The city is anchored around the central square of Parque Calderon which contains two of the most famous churches of this city.
-However, don’t worry about being near the park and the churches.
 The city has no church bells because of the architectural integrity of the buildings and the impact of earthquakes on those buildings.
-In this region of the city, you can find hostels and hotels that could meet your needs based on the way you travel and your budget.
+Walking around the historical center and exploring these churches is one of the best things to do in Cuenca Ecuador.

 El Vergel